grandmaster-nf/cayman/docs/class.md

 The  top tier choice of hunters for most GM's.
 Smoke bombs make you invisible so you can reposition, flank, get safe revives and skip some parts.
 You can not only invis yourself but your whole fireteam!
 Use Gambler's Dodge near enemies to replenish smoke bomb.
 Using a smoke bomb also gives grenade energy and the heart of the pack buff (bonus stats).
 Vortex grenades do a lot of damage, have a long duration and give back melee energy for smoke bomb.

 The super can be used for clearing/suppressing adds but also for BIG boss damage while applying a debuff (35%) so your guns hit harder!
 This subclass is excellent for aggressive players who like taking risks and can reposition effectively to suppress champions and elites, and get close up for finishers.
 THIS IS THE WAY!
-(Can you can tell I’m a Hunter main, haha?)
+(Can you can tell I’m a Hunter main?
+Haha)

 Invis hunter running a sword with the overload mod and passive guard mod from the artifact will be viable to tackle the annoying overload champions this season.